moozeq/agecrack-ng/doc/report.md

 like `random-forest` instead of `glmnet`.
 Unluckily, they've only provided table with selected 44 promoter.

 I found out that I won't be able to reproduce their results, when I counted how many data I need to download first.
-I write some scripts (`ncbi.py`) which match data from AnAge database and genomes from NCBI.
+I write some scripts (`ncbi.py`) which match data from AnAge database and genomes from NCBI [5].
 In that way, I learned, that for 250 species' genomes I'd need to download around 1TB of compressed data (I don't even have that much space on my PC, without mentioning uncompressing that data), and with my internet connection it'd take ~28h.

 ## A proteomic predictor of lifespan

 After failing in reproducing results, I focused on trying to reduce space and performance limitations.
 Of course, my main idea was to not use whole genomes.
-Instead, I've used only proteomes, which reduced space requirements more than x250 times (from 1TB compressed to 4GB uncompressed data).
+Instead, I've used only proteomes from Uniprot database [6], which reduced space requirements more than x250 times (from 1TB compressed to 4GB uncompressed data).
 Proteomes are also easier and faster to compute then whole genomes, so I was able to run simple analysis on my PC, instead of servers cluster.

 My first idea for proteomes, was to: